Uptown Avondale

 The E.P. also contains a remix of the band's song "Milez Is Ded" as a hidden track — the original was itself a hidden track on the 1992 album Congregation.
 This version features a looped drum track (same bed as The Stone Roses' "Fools Gold", and dozens of other tracks from the same timeframe) and some heavy effects on the vocals and guitars.
-The band referred to the new mix as "Rebirth of the Cool," as a pean to the Miles Davis album Birth of the Cool.
+The band referred to the new mix as "Rebirth of the Cool," as a paean to the Miles Davis album Birth of the Cool.